nwstephens/triton-xgboost/README.md

 ```

-Access Jupyter Lab at `http://<server-ip>:8888/lab?`.
+Access Jupyter Lab at `http://<server-ip>:8888`.
+Make sure port 8888 is open.
 Open the [XGBoost](xgboost-model.ipynb) notebook and follow the instructions for building and deploying a model to Triton.
 Then open the [Triton](triton-deploy.ipynb) notebook and follow the instructions for submitting requests to Triton.